kshetline/aw-clock/README.md

 1. If you wish to use an indoor wired temperature/humidity sensor, follow the previously mentioned steps to install the BCM 2835 library and connect the sensor.
 1. If you wish to use wireless temperature/humidity sensors, follow those previous instructions.
 1. Copy the included file `weatherService` (located in the `raspberry_pi_setup` folder) to `/etc/init.d/`.
 Make sure the file is owned by `root` and is set to be executable with `chmod +x`.
 Follow the instructions listed inside that file to set up the necessary environment variables, which will be saved in `/etc/defaults/weatherService`.
-This is where you add your Dark Sky API key if you're using one, set `AWC_HAS_INDOOR_SENSOR` to `true` if you’re connecting an indoor temperature/humidity sensor. and set other environment variable options.
+This is where you add your Dark Sky API key if you're using one, set `AWC_WIRED_TH_GPIO` to a GPIO pin number if you’re connecting an indoor temperature/humidity sensor. and set other environment variable options.
     * _Don’t forget that if you update this project, you may need to manually update `/etc/init.d/weatherService` too._
 1. Use the command `sudo update-rc.d weatherService defaults` to establish the service that starts up the weather server.